Rickie Lambert

 Rickie Lee Lambert (born 16 February 1982) is an English former professional footballer who is currently an Academy Youth Development Coach at Wigan Athletic.
 A striker, Lambert was known for his large stature and physical performances, drawing comparisons with former Southampton player Matt Le Tissier for his ability in front of goal and penalty record.

 He began his career at Blackpool, having been previously dropped by Liverpool as a youngster, and played in the Football League with Macclesfield Town, Stockport County, Rochdale, Bristol Rovers before joining Southampton for over £1 million in 2009.
 Lambert proved a key signing for Southampton, becoming their top scorer as they were promoted to the Championship from League One in 2011 and to the Premier League the following season, scoring 117 goals for the team across all competitions.
 After a season back at Liverpool, he had a season each at West Bromwich Albion and Cardiff City.
 Lambert announced his retirement in October 2017 after being unable to find a new club following his departure from Cardiff City.
 He won a number of personal awards during his career, including two league Golden Boots.

 On 8 August 2013, Lambert was called up to the England team for the first time, scoring on his England debut at Wembley Stadium in a friendly against Scotland with his first touch.
 On 12 May 2014, he was named in the England squad for the 2014 FIFA World Cup.

 Club career

 Early career

 Lambert was born and brought up in the Westvale area of Kirkby, Merseyside by parents Maureen and Ray.
 Lambert joined local club Liverpool as a youngster aged 10, but was released when he was 15.

 Blackpool

 Lambert tried out for non-League club Marine, before becoming a trainee with Blackpool in August 1998 at the age of 16.
 He made his professional debut on 7 August 1999 as a 17-year-old, coming on as a 68th-minute substitute for Andy Couzens in a 2–1 Second Division win against Wrexham at Bloomfield Road.
 He made two more substitute appearances in the 1999–2000 season, which ended with Blackpool being relegated.
 The following season Lambert was on a month-to-month contract and struggling to get a place in the reserves.
-He was released by Steve McMahon in November 2000.
+Having been on a month-to-month contract, he was released by Steve McMahon in November 2000.